-• Complementary pathways - GCR mentions pathways being available in a 'gender-responsive' basis, but it needs to specifically ensure that any innovative or temporary resettlement options offered by third-countries - such as private sector sponsorship, medical/humanitarian evacuation, academic leave of stay etc. - are also accessible by women and girls and offer options for keeping families together.
+Other pathways - Ensure that any innovative or temporary resettlement options offered by third-countries - such as private sector sponsorship, medical/humanitarian evacuation, academic leave of stay etc. - are also accessible by women and girls and offer options for keeping families together.

-Follow Up and Review Arrangements (IV)
+Agenda Item 6 - Follow Up and Review Arrangements (IV)